typrgs/comp3350-project-presentation/_pages/postmortem.md

 ### Outstanding Issues 🪲

 We have one known bug: cover images for exercises don't properly respond to device aspect ratios, resulting in cropping or zooming issues on certain screens.
-Additionally, in the pursuit of prioritizing clean code practices, we had to defer some features for future iterations:

-- Cover images aren't displayed during workout playback
-- Completed sessions aren't recorded in the app

-These features will be first on our to-do list in the next iteration!
+Additionally, in the pursuit of prioritizing cleaning up technical debt, we had to defer the feature of saving completed sessions to a future iteration.
+This will be first on our to-do list in the next iteration!

 ### Revisiting Our Previous Retrospective 🔎